SEND Information Report

-We encourage parents to contact their child’s class teacher should they want to discuss their child’s progress or wellbeing.
-A parent can speak to the class teacher during Parent Consultation Evenings or arrange to discuss their child at any point in the year.
+We encourage parents/carers to contact their child’s class teacher should they want to discuss progress or wellbeing.
+A parent can speak to the class teacher during Parent Consultation Evenings or arrange a meeting at any point in the year.
 Parents should contact the school office to arrange an appointment.

 Where Specialist support is necessary, the school may make a referral to seek further advice from external agencies.
-The agencies may provide support for the school, the child, and their families.
-We would always discuss the referrals and any suggested outcomes with parents.
+The agencies may provide support for the school, the pupil, and their families.
+We would always discuss the referrals and any suggested outcomes with parents/carers.
 The agencies we work with include:

 - The Meeds SEND Alliance

 - West Sussex Speech and Language Therapy Services